 History and General Overview

 The carbon dioxide laser became available in 1964 and soon became the most widely used laser in dermatologic practice.
+In the mid 1990s, carbon dioxide lasers became used for skin resurfacing, beginning the era of laser resurfacing.
+According to data collected by The American Society of Aesthetic Plastic Surgery, full-field and fractional laser resurfacing combined were the most popular nonsurgical procedures for skin rejuvenation in 2014.
 The carbon dioxide laser emits an invisible infrared beam at a 10,600-nm wavelength, targeting both intracellular and extracellular water.
-When light energy is absorbed by water-containing tissue, skin vaporization occurs with production of coagulative necrosis in the remaining dermis.
+When light energy is absorbed by water-containing tissue, skin vaporization occurs, with production of coagulative necrosis in the remaining dermis.

 Tissue vaporization is best accomplished with minimal coagulation or residual thermal damage when exposure times are shorter than 1 millisecond.
 In addition, 5 J/cm2 of energy is needed to exceed the vaporization threshold of the targeted skin.
 Two different carbon dioxide laser technologies can deliver sufficient energy to vaporize the skin in less than 1 millisecond.
 One involves the use of an ultra-short pulse to deliver the energy to tissue.
 The second uses a computer-controlled optomechanical shutter system, which scans a continuous wave beam so rapidly that the emitted light is prevented from contacting skin for more than 1 millisecond.